 Source - Electronic Press Kit

-Source is a progressive metal band out of Boulder Colorado.
-Formed in 2013, Ben Gleason, Dan Crisafulli and Justin Mirarck create consciousness based music through the exploration of flotation tanks, philosophy, meditation, yoga, and other embodiment and mindfulness practices.
+Source is a progressive rock/metal band out of Boulder Colorado.
+Formed in 2013, Ben Gleason, Justin Mirarck and Riley Selleck create consciousness based music through the exploration of flotation tanks, philosophy, meditation, yoga, and other embodiment and mindfulness practices.
 Their music is an expression of the sensations experienced on this planet, the profoundness of the human experience and the beauty of all that is.
 Their debut album “Return To Nothing” released September 23rd 2016 on Pavement Entertainment won Metal Nexus' #1 Best album of 2016 and Heavy Music HQ's #9 Best Progressive Metal album of 2016!
 The video for their new hit single "Memories of yesterday" has already been played on AXS TV, Promo Only, Club Com network and many more!

-Source recently finished their second album "Totality" with producer ulrich wild (deftones, pantera, dethklok, white zombie) and is slated to release late august.
+Source recently finished their second album "Totality" with producer ulrich wild (deftones, pantera, dethklok, white zombie) and is slated to release fall of 2018.
 "Totality" brings a more refined and evolved sound from Source which is sure to please progressive rock and metal fans alike.

 Music Video for "The Serpent" from the debut album "Return To Nothing"